When Is the First Day of Fall? 13 Fun Facts About the Fall Equinox

 Ready for sweater weather?
 Read on for surprising facts about back-to-school, apple-picking, leaf-peeping season.

-The first day of fall in the Northern Hemisphere is September 22nd this year.
-At 9:54 p.m.
+The first day of fall in the Northern Hemisphere is September 23rd this year.
+At 3:50 a.m.
 Eastern Daylight Time, Earth’s annual trip around the sun hits the milestone we use to separate our seasons: The sun crosses over the equator to the southern half of the planet.
 For the next six months, the Northern Hemisphere will be getting less direct light from our star, and it will get chillier by the week.
-Check out these 28 activities to add to your fall bucket list—stat.
+To make the most of the season, add these activities to your fall bucket list—stat.

 What is an equinox?